 Years of Experience Is Not Enough

-Let’s start with a classic paper titled The Role of Deliberate Practice in the Acquisition of Expert Performance by Ericsson, Krampe, and Tesch-Romer.
-Though the paper focuses on musicians, its findings apply to other domains, including security.
+Common wisdom holds that to become an expert, one needs to practice for a certain number of years.
+However, extended experience doesn’t automatically lead to increased performance.
+You need deliberate effort to improve, as explained in the paper The Role of Deliberate Practice in the Acquisition of Expert Performance by Ericsson, Krampe, and Tesch-Romer.
+Though the paper focuses on musicians, its findings apply to other domains, including cybersecurity.

 The researchers observed the strongest performance improvement among individuals who were instructed by teachers and coaches “to engage in practice activities that maximize improvement.”
-To accomplish this,
+To accomplish this:

 “The teacher designs practice activities that the individual can engage in between meetings with the teacher.
 We call these practice activities deliberate practice and distinguish them from other activities, such as playful interaction, paid work, and observation of others, that individuals can pursue in the domain.”

-The researchers also emphasized the need for the practitioners to “receive immediate informative feedback and knowledge of results of their performance. … When these conditions are met, practice improves accuracy and speed of performance on cognitive, perceptual, and motor tasks.”
+The researchers also emphasized the need for practitioners to “receive immediate informative feedback and knowledge of results of their performance. … When these conditions are met, practice improves accuracy and speed of performance on cognitive, perceptual, and motor tasks.”